 Prior to her election, she served as Lead Minister of the Unitarian Universalist Congregation of Phoenix, Arizona where she was a national UU voice for immigrant rights.
 Susan played a critical role in the long-term campaign to end the constitutional violations of Maricopa County Sheriff Joe Arpaio.
 In 2012, Susan worked for the UUA to lead the vision and implementation of the powerful, first ever Justice General Assembly in Phoenix.

-Susan first position in ministry was as the Student Minster of Religious Education at the Winchester Unitarian Society (1991-2001) during her time as a student at Harvard Divinity School.
+Susan's first position in ministry was as the Student Minster of Religious Education at the Winchester Unitarian Society (1991-2001) during her time as a student at Harvard Divinity School.
 Susan also served as Intern Minister and Sabbatical Minister at the First UU Church of Nashville, TN (2001-2003) and served for five years as Minister of the First Unitarian Universalist Church of Youngstown, OH (2003-2008).
-Prior to ministry, Susan work briefly in the field genetic sequencing following her Bachelor of Science in Molecular from the University of Wisconsin, Madison.
+Prior to ministry, Susan worked briefly in the field of genetic sequencing following her Bachelor of Science in Molecular Biology from the University of Wisconsin, Madison.

 Susan is married to the Rev. Brian Frederick-Gray, a minister with dual fellowship with the United Church of Christ (UCC) and the Christian Church Disciples of Christ (DOC).
 Together, they have one child.

 If you are a member of the press and would like information about the UUA presidency, please contact:

 pr [at] uua [dot] org